magklax/magklax/README.md

 ### Hi there 👋
 My name is Nadia.
-I am a Junior JavaScript developer and currently:
+I am a Junior JavaScript/React developer and currently:
-- learning React and React Native 📕
+- learning React Native and Node.js 📕
 - looking for an inspiring job 💣

 Check out [my portfolio](https://nadiia-portfolio.netlify.app/) or recent projects: